Photo Credit: Daga Dygas

 - Rock Type 1 (By Susan Ramsey) - A rock-climbing family discovered their 7-year old son has type 1 diabetes.
 They learned to manage the disease while still engaging in rock and alpine climbing and they now share their knowledge and outdoors with others with type 1 diabetes through their non-profit Rock Type 1.

-- Rope Buying 101 (By Stefani Dawn) - A frank guide (based on experience) to buying your first rock climbing rope and the why’s to back it up.
+- Rope Buying 101 (by Stefani Dawn) - A frank guide (based on experience) to buying your first rock climbing rope and the why’s to back it up.

 - Shit Happens - Or, Why You Need a Walkie Talkie (By Stefani Dawn) - If you’ve ever read forums about multipitch climbing you’ve probably seen threads (aka. arguments about 30-seconds away from a fist-fight) about best communication practices...
 Frankly, the simplest way to deal with communication on a multi-pitch climb is to get a freaking walkie talkie...
 Stef takes you on a mini-epic, illustrating the why of walkie talkies.